BartMassey/wordle5/README.md

   [my `wordlists` repo](https://github.com/BartMassey/wordlists),
   filtered the same as `words-alpha.txt`.

+## Acknowledgments

+Thanks to `@stew675` on YouTube for informative and thoughtful discussions.

 ## License

 This work is made available under the "MIT License."
 Please